HandsOnDataViz/book/docs/HandsOnDataViz.md

 ### from Google Sheets

-1. After you create a [Google Sheets chart as you did in Chapter 7](chart-google.html), click the 3-dot kebab menu in the upper-right corner of the chart to publish it, as shown in Figure
+1. After you create a [Google Sheets chart as you did in Chapter 7](chart-google.html), click the three-dot kebab menu in the upper-right corner of the chart to publish it, as shown in Figure
     <a href="#fig:google-sheets-publish">10.4</a>.